SEVEN STEPS TO THE REST OF GOD

 Esther could not come before the king until she had been prepared:

-Now when every maid’s turn was come to go in to king Ahasuerus, after that she had been twelve months, according to the manner of the women, (for so were the days of their purifications accomplished, to wit, six months with oil of myrrh, and six months with sweet odours, and with other things for the purifying of the women;) (Esther 2:12)
+Each young woman’s turn came to go in to King Ahasuerus after she had completed twelve months’ preparation, according to the regulations for the women, for thus were the days of their preparation apportioned: six months with oil of myrrh, and six months with perfumes and preparations for beautifying women.
+(Esther 2:12)

 Six months of myrrh and six months of sweet odors.
 So it is true that each believer must submit to the “myrrh,” to the sufferings of Christ, and then he will receive the “sweet odours,” the fullness of the blessings of Heaven.
 After we have received both the myrrh and the sweet odors we shall be ready to be received by the Father and the Lord Jesus.